jbush001/HeadphoneGuitarPracticeAmp/README.md

 ### CAD

 This uses the build123d package for all CAD design.
-To set up:
+To set up first time:

     python3 -m venv .venv
     pip install -r requirements.txt